apache/incubator-weex/README.md

 See [Weex Community](https://github.com/alibaba/weex/wiki/Weex-Community) Wiki page

-Weex team have developed a [DevTool](https://github.com/weexteam/weex-devtool) help you to improve `we file` debug efficiency.
+Weex team have developed a [DevTool](https://github.com/weexteam/weex-devtool) to help you to improve `we file` debug efficiency.

 ## FAQ